Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Introduction

 In Section 4 we first prove that open subsets with disconnected boundary and mean curvature bounded from below in essentially non-branching $\CD$ spaces admit a measurable splitting.
 Then, we obtain the isometric splitting in the context of $\RCD$ spaces (Theorem \ref{main1}, Theorem \ref{main2}).

 In Section 5 we first review uniform convergence of functions on a sequence of compact metric spaces, and define the uniform distance.
-Then we prove stability of mean curvature bounds under uniform convergence and deduce the almost rigidity theorem (Theorem \ref{main3} and Theorem \ref{main4}) in the context of $\RCD$ spaces.
-Finally we prove Theorem \ref{th:min} concerning CMC hypersurfaces.
+Then we prove stability of mean curvature bounds under uniform convergence and deduce the almost rigidity theorems (Theorem \ref{main3} and Theorem \ref{main4}) in the context of $\RCD$ spaces.